nissivm/DemoShop/README.md

 - Create a development provisioning profile and sign the app with it.
 - Go to project target and select your Merchant ID in Capabilities tab.

-PARSE SETUP:
+BACKEND SETUP:
-- Sign up in Parse and create an App.
-- Input your credentials on Constants class, in the project.
+- Install Xamp.
-- In the dashboard, go to Core and click on "Create a class".
+- In the web browser, go to phpMyAdmin (http://localhost/phpmyadmin/).
-- On type of class, select "User".
-- Add column "name" to User class.

-- Create class "ItemForSale".
+- Create a new database called "shop_manager".
-- Add columns "position"(Number), "itemName"(String), "itemPrice"(Number) and "itemImage"(File).
-- Fill the cells with the data contained in Parse Data folder: position fields => first row: 1, second row: 2 etc. objectId fields => double click inside the field and, when the cursor shows, click outside. itemImage fields => double click inside the field and a blue "Upload file" button will show.

-- Create class "Order" and add columns "chargeId"(String), "clientId"(String), "description"(String) and "chargeAmount"(Number).
+- Enter shop_manager and create 3 tables using the queries in phpMyAdmin.rtf.
+- Fill items_for_sale table with the data in items_for_sale.json, in the same order as showed in the json file.

 TO TEST:
-- Install Xamp, normally it is installed under the “Applications” folder.
-- Close Xamp if open.
 - Insert DemoShop-ServerSide folder (unzipped) in Applications/XAMPP/htdocs folder.
 - Open Xamp, open Manage Servers tab and click "Start All".